pow-auth/pow/guides/api.md

   use MyAppWeb, :router

   # # If you wish to also use Pow in your HTML frontend with session, then you
-  # # should set the `Pow.Plug.Session method here rather than in the endpoint:
+  # # should set the `Pow.Plug.Session` plug here rather than in the endpoint:
   # pipeline :browser do
   #   plug :accepts, ["html"]
   #   plug :fetch_session